A Preconditioned Iterative Interior Point Approach to the Conic Bundle Subproblem: Introduction

 The spectral bundle method reformulates the semidefiniteness condition via a penalty term on the extremal eigenvalues of a corresponding affine matrix function and assumes these eigenvalues to be efficiently computable by iterative methods.
 In each step it selects a subspace close to the current active eigenspace.
 Then the next candidate point is determined as the proximal point with respect to the extremal eigenvalues of the affine matrix function projected onto this subspace.
 The proximal point is the optimal solution to a quadratic semidefinite subproblem whose matrix variable is of the order of the dimension of the approximating subspace.
 If the subspace is kept small, this allows to find approximately optimal solutions in reasonable time.
 In order to reach solutions of higher precision it seems unavoidable to go beyond the full active eigenspace \cite{HelmbergOvertonRendl2014,DingGrimmer2020}.
-In the current implementation within the callable library ConicBundle \cite{ConicBundle2021} the quadratic subproblem is solved by an interior point approach.
+In the current implementation within the callable library ConicBundle \cite{ConicBundle2021}\upd{, which also supports second order cone and nonnegative variables, }the quadratic subproblem is solved by an interior point approach.
 Again for each of its KKT systems the limiting work consists in collecting and factorizing a Schur complement matrix whose order is typically the square of the dimension of the active eigenspace.
 The main question addressed here is whether it is possible to stretch these limits by developing a suitably preconditioned iterative solver that allows to circumvent the collection and factorization of this Schur complement.
-The focus is thus not on the spectral bundle method itself but on solving KKT systems of related quadratic semidefinite programs by iterative methods.
-Even though the methodology will be developed and discussed for low rank properties that arise in the ConicBundle setting, some of the considerations and ideas should be transferable to general conic quadratic optimization problems whose quadratic term consists of a positive diagonal plus a low rank Gram matrix or maybe even to general positive definite systems of this form.
+The focus is thus not on the spectral bundle method itself but on solving KKT systems of related quadratic semidefinite \upd{and more generally quadratic conic} programs by iterative methods. \upd{While the motivating and most general semidefinite case dominates in this work, natural extensions to second order and nonnegative cones will also be mentioned, because future applications may well expect and require support for arbitrary combinations of conic variables.} Even though the methodology will be developed and discussed for low rank properties that arise in the ConicBundle setting, some of the considerations and ideas should be transferable to general conic quadratic optimization problems whose quadratic term consists of a positive diagonal plus a low rank Gram matrix or maybe even to general positive definite systems of this form.

 Here is an outline of the paper and its main contributions.
 Section \ref{S:ConicBundleKKT} provides the necessary background on the bundle philosophy underlying ConicBundle and derives the KKT system of the bundle subproblem.
 The core of the work is presented in Section \ref{S:lowrankprecond} on low rank preconditioning for a Gram-matrix plus positive diagonal.
 For slightly greater generality, denote the cone of positive (semi)definite matrices of order $m$ by $\Sym^m_{++}\ (\Sym^m_+)$ and let the system matrix be given in the form